 “We’re a little bit worried about Bakkies, he’s our major concern,” assistant coach Dick Muir told reporters.
-“It’s his Achilles and being a big man he obviously takes a lot of pressure in that area.“He’s so important for us for the remainder of the competition that we wouldn’t take any chances with Bakkies.
+“It’s his Achilles and being a big man he obviously takes a lot of pressure in that area.

 “We’ll take it week by week, but I think he’s going to be out this week unfortunately.”

 The world champions will definitely miss the starch Botha—who has said his toughest opponent has “not been born yet”—provides in their pack and at the breakdown and the aerial danger at lineouts and restarts he provides in combination with vice-captain Victor Matfield.

 Danie Rossouw is likely to replace lock Botha in the starting lineup when the team is named on Friday.

 Muir said there was also an injury concern over winger Bryan Habana, who had not taken a full part in training this week, leaving the highest try scorer at the 2007 World Cup feeling frustrated.